teobeatovic/teobeatovic/README.md

 ## Hi 👋 I'm Teodora Beatovic

 ## ✨ About Me! ✨
-🧠 High-performing Computer Science & Math student at McGill University... in other words, a big nerd.
+🧠 Computer Science & Math graduate from McGill University.
+Currently working as a full-time software developer at Tecsys Inc., with my work mainly focused on developing full-stack SaaS applications.
 💡 Passionate about building meaningful, efficient and robust systems at the intersection of **AI and healthcare**.

 ## 🔭 What I'm Up to